Analysis: With all five starters returning, can UW’s offensive line exceed Jimmy Lake’s lofty expectations?

 All things considered, with an admittedly microscopic sample size, offensive line coach Scott Huff said his unit “played at a fairly high level.
 Do we want more?
 Yeah, absolutely.
 We set the standard and the expectation extremely high.
 I did like overall what they were able to do, and we have a lot of work still to do.
 We’ve got young guys that are pushing some of those older guys for positions.”

-The good news: there’s a lot of of older guys.
+The good news: There’s a lot of of older guys.
 UW brings back all five of its offensive line starters in left tackle Jaxson Kirkland, left guard Ulumoo “M.J.”
 Ale, center Luke Wattenberg, right guard Henry Bainivalu and right tackle Victor Curne.

 But, like Huff alluded to, could a less experienced option surpass an incumbent?
 And can that o-line ultimately live up to Lake’s lofty words?